-The people you meet during you travels make your journey more memorable.
-Musician Shantanu Moitra met some fascinating people during his 100 Days in the Himalayas.
-Here he shares the story of Ani Choying Drolma, a female monk in Nepal.
+The people you meet during your travels make your journey more memorable.
+Musician Shantanu Moitra had some fascinating encounters during his 100-day-long Himalayan odyssey.
+Here, he shares the story of Ani Choying Drolma, a female monk in Nepal

 As Shantanu tracked his path in the Himalayas towards Nepal, he made an observation that the women of the region are a force to reckon with.
 Shantanuchose to track down Ani Choying Drolma a Nepalese Buddhist nun and musician from the Nagi Gompa nunnery in Nepal during his mountain trail.